choo121600/airflow/airflow-core/docs/installation/upgrading_to_airflow3.rst

 Some capabilities which were deprecated in Airflow 2.x are not available in Airflow 3.
 These include:

-- **SubDAGs**: Replaced by TaskGroups, Assets, and Data Aware Scheduling.
+- **SubDags**: Replaced by TaskGroups, Assets, and Data Aware Scheduling.
 - **Sequential Executor**: Replaced by LocalExecutor, which can be used with SQLite for local development use cases.
 - **CeleryKubernetesExecutor and LocalKubernetesExecutor**: Replaced by `Multiple Executor Configuration <https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/index.html#using-multiple-executors-concurrently>`_
 - **SLAs**: Deprecated and removed; replaced with :doc:`Deadline Alerts </howto/deadline-alerts>`.